Lordina Mahama: Breast and cervical cancer advocacy

 Whilst she was First Lady, Mahama led initiatives to provide for the underprivileged within the society.
 Her focus was providing food items, housekeeping items, clothes, and other basic items to orphanages and ‘’witch camps’ within Ghana.

 Through her foundation, she adopted six vulnerable orphanages and one witch camp in Ghana as focus facilities for her donations whilst still contributing to other orphanages.
 The orphanages and witch camp were made up of two in the Greater Accra Region; the Osu Children's Home in Osu and the Christ Faith Forster home in Frafraha, two in the Brong Ahafo Region; FrankMay Children's Home and Bethesda Children's Home both in Techiman, two in the Northern Region; the Tamale Children's Home and Anfaani Children's Home both in Tamale and the Gambaga Witches Camp located in the North-East Region.
 Over the period she served she made several donations to these orphanages and several others.

 In May 2014, she visited the Gambaga Witch Camp and donated Bags of rice, utensils, pieces of clothes and other items for their up keep.
 She began the construction of accommodation facilities for the alleged witches at the Gambaga camp.
 She also visited Nyohini Children's Home and the Anfaani Orphanage in Tamale, where she interacted with the children and made donations food items including bags of rice, sugar, milk, toiletries and others for the upkeep of kids at the orphanages.
+She also donated Covid-19 prevention items to this camp.

 In December 2016, she along with Nana Oye Lithur, the Minister of Gender, Children and Social Protection inaugurated an accommodation complex for toddlers financed by her foundation at the Osu Children's Home.
 She also presented food items and bales of clothes to support the children in celebrating the Christmas.